wamlat/docparser/README.md

 - `GET /parse` - Extract structured data from the uploaded document
 - `GET /stats` - Get parser usage statistics
 - `GET /download` - Download the processed results as JSON

-## Development

-For development setup and contributing guidelines, see [CONTRIBUTING.md](./CONTRIBUTING.md).